ziemen4/zkguard/risc0/README.md

 ### Running Examples

-To run any of the examples, use the `dao_prover` example runner from the `risc0` directory.
-Specify the policy you want to test using the `--example` flag.
+To run any of the examples, use the `prover` example runner from the `risc0` directory.

-1.  **Run the "Contributor Payments" example:**
-    ```bash
-    cargo run --release --example dao_prover -- --example contributor_payments
-    ```
-2.  **Run the "Advanced Signer Policies" (2-of-2 threshold) example:**
-    ```bash
-    cargo run --release --example dao_prover -- --example advanced_signer_policies
-    ```

 A full list of available examples can be found in `examples/README.md`.
 Each run will execute the host program, which invokes the zkVM to prove the action, and finally verifies the generated proof.

 ## ⛓️ On-Chain Verification

-The generated proof (`Receipt`) can be verified on an EVM-compatible blockchain.
-The `contracts/src/ZKGuard.sol` contract provides a reference implementation for this.

-The `verifyAndForward` function accepts the Risc0 `seal` (the proof) and the `journal`.
-It performs the following checks:
-1. Calls the Risc0 verifier contract to verify the integrity of the proof itself.
-2. Asserts that the public hashes committed in the journal match the trusted hashes stored in the `ZKGuard` contract's state (`policy_hash`, `groups_hash`, etc.).
-3. If verification succeeds, it decodes the `userAction` and forwards the call to its intended destination.
+The current repository has no on-chain verification.
+You can see an end to end implementation in the [Safe ZKGuard](https://github.com/ziemen4/safe-zkguard) repository, where ZKGuard with Risc0 is implemented for the [Safe Wallet](https://github.com/safe-global/safe-wallet-monorepo).